1913–14 Lancashire Cup

 The 1913 Lancashire Cup was the ninth year of this regional rugby league competition.
 The cup was won by Oldham who beat the holders Wigan in the final at Wheater's Field, Broughton, Salford, by a score of 5–0.
 The attendance at the final was 18,000 and receipts £610.

 Background

 Warwickside team, Coventry, did not enter this year so the number of teams entering this year's competition was reduced to 12.
-Tthere were four byes in the first round.
+There were four byes in the first round.